-The Swedish Army (Svenska armén) is one of the few national military forces (along with Belgium, Switzerland and Spain) to have used the CJ-3A "civilian Jeep" for combat reconnaisance and as a weapons carrier, and possibly the only force to have mounted SS10 anti-tank missiles on CJ-3As in the 1950s.
+The Swedish Army (Svenska armén) is one of a few military forces (along with Belgium, Switzerland, Spain and even Ireland) to have used the CJ-3A "civilian Jeep" for combat reconnaisance and as a weapons carrier, and possibly the only force to have mounted SS10 anti-tank missiles on CJ-3As in the 1950s.

 Research by military historian Leif Hellström indicates the Swedish Army initially received only ten WWII-surplus Willys MBs, but subsequently purchased more than 400 CJ-2A and CJ-3A models.